 We know that in some contexts, spreadsheet roadmaps can actually work.
 If you’re a small product team, a startup just getting off the ground, or a project manager who’s got her Excel game locked down and can whip out complex maps and charts out of raw data in seconds—Excel spreadsheets could (maybe, probably) work out in the short-term and under very specific, tactical and simple circumstances.

+But there's an inescapable truth that comes with that.
 With spreadsheet roadmaps, things get messy, clunky and complicated at a larger scale, with larger teams, and in companies that have to juggle multiple product lines.

 When you pass a spreadsheet around to multiple teams, who then have different outputs to add, it makes it hard to track when and where changes were made.
 It’s especially hard to stay on top of your shit if the strategy for updating teams is to email a spreadsheet every time it’s updated.
 Soon, the increasingly frustrated questions will roll in: